The Local Governing Body Board (LGB) at New Town Primary School currently has four Community Governors, one Parent and one Staff Governor.

-Meanwhile if you are interested in finding out more about becoming a governor, whether as a parent, staff member or community member, please email the Trust Secretary, Mrs C Hails, on email@example.com for further information.
-Thank you.
+If you are interested in finding out more about becoming a governor, whether as a parent, staff member or community member, please email our clerk to governors, Nicole Hughes, at email@example.com for further information.

 What does the LGB do?